-The Baroque Period began in 1600 in Italy with the beginning of opera.
-There was a movement among scholars and musicians in Florence that music needed to return to its Ancient Greek roots, though none of these people actually knew what Ancient Greek music sounded like.
+The Baroque Period began in 1600 in Italy with the birth of opera.
+The thinking among scholars and musicians in Florence was that music needed to return to its Ancient Greek roots, though none of these people actually knew what Ancient Greek music sounded like.
 What they came up with was a style called monody, which was initially a solo singer accompanied by single lutenist (and later other instruments as well).
 This also included another type of song called recitative, where the singer would sing in a declamatory style like that of dramatic speech.

 The way instrumental music was written was revolutionized by the development of figured bass, where the accompanying musicians’ parts were made up of single notes with numbers or other symbols over them, indicating which notes were to be played in addition to the notated one.
 This bass line was known as basso continuo.

 In the early 17th century, the term “opera” was not in use yet.
 Entirely sung dramatic works were often referred to as “musical tales.”
 The first such musical play was Jacopo Peri’s Dafne, of which only fragments survive.
 Claudio Monteverdi (1567-1643) began writing his own favola in musica, the first of which was his Orfeo.
 An example of the early recitative style can be found in the arioso Tu se’ morta in the second act of L’Orfeo.

 By the mid 17th century, opera became an activity for a broader audience than just royalty.
 Monteverdi’s opera L’incoronazione di Poppea was performed at a commercial theater in the midst of carnival season in 1643.
 The main character of the opera, Nero (Nerone) was portrayed by a castrato singer.
 Castrati were men with an exceptionally high vocal range because of an illegal and dangerous operation that had been performed on them at a young age.
 The final song of the opera is a duet between a soprano and a castrato, performed here by a countertenor instead.